apache/logging-log4j2/log4j-layout-jackson/src/site/manual/index.md

 # Apache Log4j Layout for Jackson module

-As of Log4j 3.0.0, common code for layouts based on Jackson have moved from the existing module logj-core to the new modules log4j-layout-jackson.
+As of Log4j 3.0.0, common code for layouts based on Jackson have moved from the existing module log4j-core to the new modules log4j-layout-jackson.

 ## Requirements